 #7: Speed-up Loading Times

-The loading time of your webpage is not only an important factor in SEO, but also in having a visitor to stay on your site.
+The loading time of your webpage is not only an important factor in search engine optimization, but also in having a visitor to stay on your site.
 Deactivate unnecessary plugins and optimize your images and code to speed up the loading time of your site.
 Your visitors will be more likely to view additional pages if your load times are faster.

 #8: Don’t Interrupt The User’s Experience